For the purposes of this rule, "owner

 The corrective measures financial assurance instrument shall

-corrective measures activities as described in the corrective measures plan for
+activities as described in the corrective measures plan for the entire

-the entire corrective measures period for all unit(s)
+corrective measures period for all units of the sanitary

-of the Administrative Code.
-The owner or operator shall prepare a separate
+Code.
+The owner or operator shall prepare a separate estimate for each

 conducting the corrective measures activities.